mdefy/markdown-editor-core/README.md

 | `importFromFile`       | Ctrl-Alt-I       |
 | `formatContent`        | Alt-F            |

-You can customize the individual shortcuts inside Markdown Editor Options via `options.shortcuts`.
+You can customize the individual shortcuts inside `MarkdownEditorOptions` via `options.shortcuts`.

 For shortcuts that come built-in with _CodeMirror_, see [_CodeMirror_ documentation](https://codemirror.net/doc/manual.html#commands).